 We recommend you use a software to assist you with the document-filing process.
 There are various software options available, such as GLACIER Tax Prep and Sprintax.
 Marian University has purchased user codes for the GLACIER Tax Prep system and more information will be available in February.

 Marian University does not endorse any specific software plan, and more are available beyond the ones listed above.
 We do recommend, however, that you use one that specifically helps non-resident aliens as they are built according to their unique tax laws and treaties.

-Unfortunately, tax scams occurs and it is important that you do not fall prey to it.
-Never give personal information, such as immigration or banking information, on the phone or email to people who claim to be at the IRS.
+Unfortunately, tax scams are ubiquitous.
+Never give personal information, such as immigration or banking information, on the phone or via email to people who claim to be at the IRS.
 More information about the scams and how to handle them are found on the IRS website.

-Marian University does not have tax experts and therefore cannot, by law, answer specific tax questions or help you prepare your tax forms.
-Ultimately, it is your responsibility to meet your tax obligations and do so accurately.
+Marian University does not have tax experts and therefore cannot, by law, answer specific tax questions.
+Ultimately, it is your responsibility to meet your tax obligations.